 - and 200- 400 mg of calcium (if your child is dairy free).

-Be aware with mineral supplements, that labeling can be confusing, as the minerals are actually a salt containing two ingredients (e.g. calcium carbonate, zinc picolinate, magnesium glycinate, etc.).
-In each case, the second component is heavier than the mineral, and the label needs to be read carefully to obtain the desired dose.
+Be aware when giving mineral supplements that labeling can be confusing, as the minerals are actually a salt containing two ingredients (e.g. calcium carbonate, zinc picolinate, magnesium glycinate, etc.).
+In each case, the second component is heavier than the mineral, and the label needs to be read carefully to obtain the correct and desired dose.
 For example, a bottle of calcium carbonate may read “l000 mg”.
 The fine print may show that 2 capsules provide 1000 mg of calcium carbonate (and may or may not tell you that calcium carbonate is 40% calcium, so that 2 capsules give you 400 mg of calcium and 600 mg of carbonate).
 When we speak of dosages of mineral supplements, we mean elemental minerals, or the mineral itself, and not the entire compound.

 You will undoubtedly meet resistance when you decide to give your child a strange tasting powder or oil, and succeeding with some of the unpleasant tasting supplements requires ingenuity and perseverance.
 When Bernie Rimland (who might be called the Father of biomedical treatments for autism), was asked by a parent how to get her child to take supplements, his succinct answer was, “Who’s bigger?”.
 It usually requires tough love and experimentation.
 I also encourage parents to be honest, telling their child, “This is medicine,” which means 1) “You have to take it,” 2) “It probably tastes bad,” 3) “It’s good for a person,” and perhaps 4) “It’s the doctor’s orders, not mine, so don’t blame me, I’m sorry it tastes bad.”